kgrabowski/TweetScribe/README.md

    wasn't able to use more than two after a first day without being rate-limited.

    After waiting some time, you can kill the app with CTRL-C and look at the generated files.
-They will have the same names as the selected topic names, with `.txt` extension, e.g. for _movies_ there will be a `movies.txt` file.
+They will have the same names as the selected topic names plus a `.txt` extension.
+For example, for the topic _movies_ there will be a `movies.txt` file.